globus-labs/toxicity-prediction/deepchem/graph-conv/README.md

 The code is designed to provide a single function to run inference on model that we can plug into many workflow engines.
 An example for running from the command line is in `python run_inference.py`

+### FuncX

+I have registered a function in FuncX for the inference.
+It must be run on an endpoint configured to use a Python environment with the packages described above.
+See `funcx_inference.py` for an example on how to run the predictions.